Doug Jones (politician): Joe Biden 1988 presidential campaign

 In 1988, Jones served as co-chair for Joe Biden's 1988 presidential bid.
 Biden and Jones have remained friends since first meeting around 1976.

-U.S. Attorney Appointment
+U.S. Attorney appointment

 President Bill Clinton announced on August 18, 1997, his intent to appoint Jones as U.S. Attorney for the Northern District of Alabama, and formally nominated Jones to the post on September 2, 1997.
 On September 8, 1997, the U.S. District Court for the Northern District of Alabama appointed Jones as interim U.S. Attorney.
 The Senate confirmed Jones' nomination on November 8, 1997, by voice vote.
+Jones served until May 31, 2001.

-Eric Rudolph Case
+Eric Rudolph case

 In January 1998, Eric Rudolph bombed the New Woman All Women Health Care Center in Birmingham.
 Jones was responsible for coordinating the state and federal task force in the aftermath, and advocated that Rudolph be tried first in Birmingham before being extradited and tried in Georgia for his crimes in that state, such as the Centennial Olympic Park bombing.